-- If you get covered cataract surgery in a hospital outpatient setting or ambulatory surgical center, you pay 20% of the Medicare-approved amount to both the facility and the doctor who performs your surgery.
-The Part B deductible applies. - If you get covered cataract surgery in a doctor's office, you pay 20% of the Medicare-approved amount for both the intraocular lens and the surgery to implant it.
-The Part B deductible applies.
+- · For covered cataract surgery you get in a hospital outpatient setting or ambulatory surgical center: After you meet the Part B deductible, you pay 20% of the Medicareapproved amount to both the facility and the doctor who performs your surgery. - For covered cataract surgery you get in a doctor's office: After you meet the Part B deductible, you pay 20% of the Medicare-approved amount for both the intraocular lens and the surgery to implant it.